In What Direction Will CarMax Inc.'s (NYSE:KMX) Stock Goes From Here? - The Dwinnex

 Ratios:

-For a better understanding of KMX, let’s look at its different ratios.
+Our analysis of KMX’s different ratios will help us gain a deeper understanding of the company.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.60 and its Current Ratio is at 2.80.
 In the meantime, Its Debt-to-Equity ratio is 3.49 whereas as Long-Term Debt/Eq ratio is at 3.36.

 Upgrades & Downgrades